 3. Consider Using Free Weights Instead of Machines

 Machines have their pros and cons.
 A novice lifter who can't balance a weight very well might require a machine in order to complete a movement.
 However, the machine forces you to work in only one direction, not allowing your joints much freedom of movement.
-Try doing a similar move with a barbell, dumbbells, or cables.
+Try doing a similar move with a barbell, dumbbells, cables, or bands.

 4. Make Sure Your Warm-up Is up to the Task Ahead

 Being told to warm up always feels like Mom is nagging you to brush your teeth.
 But it's sage advice, especially as you age.
 Warm-ups not only allow you to push more weight in the gym—and shouldn't that be reason enough?—they gradually loosen up muscles and connective tissue, improving your range of motion and flexibility.